Historical Outings in Teesside | Home Instead Cleveland

 Cafe opening times are:

-Sunday – Friday 10am – 3.30pm
+Sunday – Friday 10 am – 3.30 pm

-Perfect for all ages of the family, this recreation of an 18th century seaport is a sight to behold.
+Perfect for all ages of the family, this recreation of an 18th-century seaport is a sight to behold.
 Climb aboard the last of Lord Nelson’s Frigates and the last remaining Royal Navy ship to be built in India, which also holds the title of the oldest floating British warship, the spectacular HMS Trincomalee.

 Walk through and experience the time of Nelson, Napoleon and the Battle of Trafalgar.
 A feast for all of the senses, visitors can hear the firing of the cannon and musket at the fighting ships exhibit.
 Travel back in time and walk in the footsteps of old, through the recreated Georgian Quayside, to see how tradesmen like printers, tailors and instrument makers spent their days earning a living in times gone by.
 You can even experience leisure activities which would have been cherished at the time, by playing the traditional games on the street itself.
-There is so much to explore and appreciate for all the family with a brand-new adventure play ship for those with littler legs to enjoy.
+There is so much to explore and appreciate for all the family with a brand-new adventure playship for those with smaller legs to enjoy.

 The Georgian-themed coffee shop nestled in the quaint streets of the quayside offers a range of hot and cold drinks and light snacks with sweet treats to entice the taste buds.
-You can also attract those smaller sailors with the under the sea lunch box.
+You can also attract those smaller sailors with the under-the-sea lunch box.

 The external parts of the museum are fully accessible and there are several toilets on site which are accessible, including disabled facilities and baby changing.
 There is also free parking onsite with disabled parking available.

-Please call ahead for more up to date information.
+Please call ahead for more up-to-date information.

 Museum opening times:

-Open 10am to 5pm, Wednesday to Sunday,
+Open 10 am to 5 pm, Wednesday to Sunday,

 NMRM Hartlepool, Jackson Dock, Maritime Ave, Hartlepool, TS24 0XZ